Know About The Amazing Tulsi Herb Benefits

 • For cold, cough and fever: Tulsi tea can be made to combat these conditions.

-An easy way to use tulsi daily is as follows: Take 10-12 tulsi leaves, wash them and shred them.
+1. Take 10-12 fresh tulsi leaves, wash them, and shred them.

-If fresh leaves are not available, take ½ tsp of dry tulsi leaves.
-Boil them in about 1 cup of water on a medium flame and reduce to half.
-Strain and enjoy!
+3. Boil the leaves in about 1 cup of water on a medium flame and reduce to half.

-Modern research on tulsi benefits4,2
+Modern research on Tulsi benefits

-1. Anti-bacterial activity
+Anti-bacterial activity

 Research has shown strong antibacterial activity of the extract of holy basil.